xapi-project/xen-api/doc/content/design/snapshot-revert.md

   logic to keep track of the disks they are actively managing
 - Because the snapshot is cloned and the original vdi is deleted, VDI references to the VDI become invalid, like `VDI.snapshot_of`.
-This means there the database has to be combed through to change these references.
+This means that the database has to be combed through to change these references.
-  Because the database doesn't support transaction this operation is not atomic and can produce inconsistent database states.
+  Because the database doesn't support transactions this operation is not atomic and can produce inconsistent database states.

+Additionally, some filesystems support snapshots natively, doing the clone procedure is much costlier than allowing the filesystem to do the revert.

 We will fix these problems by:

+- introducing the new feature `VDI_REVERT` in SM interface (`xapi_smint`).
+This allows backends to advertise that they support the new functionality
-- defining a new storage operation `VDI.revert` in storage_interface and calling this from `VM.revert`
+- defining a new storage operation `VDI.revert` in storage_interface, which is gated by the feature `VDI_REVERT`
 - proxying the storage operation to SMAPIv3 and SMAPv1 backends accordingly
+- adding `VDI.revert` to xapi_vdi which will call the storage operation if the backend advertises it, and fallback to the previous method that uses `VDI.clone` if it doesn't advertise it, or issues are detected at runtime that prevent it
-- changing the Xapi implementation of `VM.revert` to first try the `VDI.revert`, and fall back to `VDI.clone` if that fails
+- changing the Xapi implementation of `VM.revert` to use `VDI.revert`
 - implement `vdi_revert` for common storage types, including File and LVM-based SRs
 - adding unit and quick tests to xapi to test that `VM.revert` does not regress